DoD Appeals and VA Appeals

 Gathering the correct documentation is the most ESSENTIAL step when submitting appeals.
 If you do not have the proper evidence of a condition, then submitting an appeal would just be a waste of time.

-Remember, for a condition to be considered service-connected, there must be official evidence, like medical records, of the condition while you were in the military (except Conditions Caused by Service-Connected Conditions or conditions on the VA Presumptive List).
+Remember, for a condition to be considered service-connected, there must be official evidence, like medical records, that supports the applicable type of service-connection.
 If you do not have this evidence, then your condition is not, and will never be, eligible for Military Disability.

 Similarly, if there are definite medical reports about the condition, but one important aspect of the condition was not recorded, that aspect will not be considered when assigning a Military Disability Rating.
 For example, let’s say you have an elbow injury.
 The physician recorded that there is pain with motion, but nothing else.
 Now, after Finding Your Condition on this site, you realize that you should have gotten a higher rating since you couldn’t bend your elbow more than 20°.
 This won’t be a big problem for the VA since it will take any new evidence and adjust the rating accordingly.
 Unfortunately, for the DoD, since the physician did not measure and record that specific limited motion measurement at the time you left the military, it can’t be rated.